kochihin/MSBDGroupProject/MSBDGroupProject/README.txt

 - run the code by python project3.py

-- This require kera, sckitlearn, sckitimage
+- This require kera, sckitlearn, sckitimage, tensorflow

 - Project3_result.csv store the classification result